ropensci/roweb/_posts/2017-06-13-ropensci_text_tools.md

 # Poppler       pdftools.Rd:34
 ```

-Finally hunspell also exposes the underlying methods needed for spell checking including as stemming, tokenizing and parsing text:
+Finally hunspell also exposes the underlying methods needed for spell checking such as stemming words:

 ```r
 # Find possible stems for each word